evan-jw/automatic-form-filler/README.md

 1. Install all modules dependencies

-Start the command line, go to project's root folder and type 'npm-install'
+Start the command line, go to project's root folder and type 'npm-install'.

 2. Deploy to server (the server in this example is IIS 7) & run the application

-- Go to run command and type 'inetmgr'
+- Go to run command and type 'inetmgr'.
-- Navigate to PC --> Sites --> Default Web Site
+- Navigate to PC --> Sites --> Default Web Site.
-- Right-click and select 'Add Application'
+- Right-click and select 'Add Application'.
-- Put any alias and select the project's folder then click 'Ok'
+- Put any alias and select the project's folder then click 'Ok'.
 - Right-click the newly created web app (refresh if it's not appearing under 'Default Web Site'), choose Manage Applications --> Browse.
-- Once the browser comes up change the url to : 'http://localhost/[your alias from previous step here]/test-form.html'
+- Once the browser comes up change the url to : 'http://localhost/[your alias from previous step here]/test-form.html'.

 3. Run the unit test